 The other thing about no price marketing that is great, is it really gets buyers initiating the conversation by saying what they want.
 There are scripts for this situation, with my most useful script being the ‘No Price Offer’ script.

 Certainly, there are advantages with price and there are advantages with no price marketing.
 As an agent, all you need to worry about is learning how to present both options to the seller.

 When it comes to price strategies, there is a very simple and straightforward way of doing that, by explaining to them how pricing their property too high can have negative implications for them as opposed to pricing the property correctly.
 The two most powerful strategies that I teach my clients are the Pricing Pyramid and the Buyer Wave.

 For no price marketing strategies, you need to be able to educate the seller on all of the benefits and advantages of no price marketing strategies, i.e. creating competitive environments in multiple times either before, on the day, or very shortly afterwards.

 Ultimately, the agent needs to educate themselves on these different strategies, so they can properly explain and educate the seller.
 The great thing for us and one of the best things that I loved when I was an agent is, it’s not our decision.
 Your job is to present the facts and educate the seller in order to get them to choose.
 Usually, it’s the agent that is able to present all the facts and educate the sellers on price versus no price while not pushing the seller to either method and is best able to display their value.
 This is the agent who is more likely to be chosen to list and sell the property.

-To learn more about the price and no price strategies, the Pricing Pyramid and the Buyer Wave, and to receive my ‘No Price Offer’ script, make sure you register for my 1-day Real Estate Intensive seminar with Ryan Thompson by securing your FREE ticket.
+To learn more about the price and no price strategies, the Pricing Pyramid and the Buyer Wave, and to receive my ‘No Price Offer’ script, make sure you register for my 1-day Real Estate Brilliance seminar with Ryan Thompson by securing your FREE ticket.